 She’s not the only one.
 As the girls arrive, there’s a variety of furs on display.

 Sadly the best of them, this fox, isn’t on Cyd’s character.

-At the party she meets Tommy Farrell, mob lawyer extraordinaire, who eventually offers to escort her home, all chivalrous like.
-On the bad timing front, they arrive to find her roomie has committed suicide, and end up at the police station, where Tommy’s lawyer powers come in handy.
+At the party, she meets Tommy Farrell, mob lawyer extraordinaire, who eventually escorts her home, all chivalrously.
+On the lousy timing front, they arrive to find her roomie has committed suicide and end up at the police station, where Tommy’s lawyer powers come in handy.

-Later Vicki finds out about his mob lawyer-ness and starts the nagging, confronting him his office in this fox trimmed coat.
+Later Vicki finds out about his mob lawyer-ness and starts the nagging, confronting him in his office in this fox-trimmed coat.

-After witnessing him in action at at trail where he successfully defends a mob goon, she ratchets up the nagging about his vocation at a bar afterward, fortunately still wearing the coat.
-Shot in closeup, the fur rather nicely accents Cyd’s face.
+After witnessing him in action at a trail where he successfully defends a mob goon, she ratchets up the nagging about his vocation at a bar afterward, fortunately still wearing the coat.
+The fur rather nicely accents Cyd’s face.

-The silver fox makes one final appearance later in the film as they visit the bridge where Tommy was partially crippled as a kid.
+The silver fox makes one final appearance later in the film.
+They visit the bridge where Tommy was partially crippled as a kid.
 Real mood-setter, I agree.

 Party Girl is… the update I posted because I didn’t finish editing the clip of Times Square Lady in time.
-At best, serviceable.
-It doesn’t shine in runtime either, really.
-Still, the close ups of Cyd Charisse in her two fox coats are very agreeable.
+At best, serviceable, and it doesn’t shine in runtime either, really.
+Still, the close-ups of Cyd Charisse in her two fox coats are very agreeable.

 Fur Runtime: approx 7 minutes

 On-Screen Fur Ratio: 7%